What is the Siemens We Can Change the World Challenge?

 The goals of the Siemens We Can Change the World Challenge are to:

-- engage students in identifying and solving local environmental problems
+- engage students in identifying and solving environmental problems

-- encourage students to recommend how others could use this solution in their communities
+- recommend how others could use this solution outside their communities

 What specifically must be included on the Siemens We Can Change the World Challenge application?